Bipartisan infrastructure deal stalls as bigger plan gains

 With Republicans cool to the bipartisan effort and Democrats eyeing it as insufficient, it’s unclear whether the accord that was struck with much fanfare last month at the White House will prove lasting.
 A vote is possible — but unlikely — as soon as next week.

+"I'm pleased to report we are making very good progress towards that goal," he added, while also noting that the Senate Budget Committee is "close to finalizing a budget resolution,which will allow the Senate to move forward with the remaining parts of the American Jobs and Families plan."

+"The Senate must pass the budget resolution and eventual budget reconciliation bill, with or without" the support of Senate Republicans, Schumer added.

-Meanwhile, the broader Democratic framework being compiled by independent Sen. Bernie Sanders and senators on the Senate Budget Committee he chairs is swelling past $3.5 trillion and gaining momentum.
+Meanwhile, the broader Democratic framework being compiled by Sen. Bernie Sanders, I-Vt., and senators on the Senate Budget Committee he chairs is swelling past $3.5 trillion and gaining momentum.

 Emerging from a meeting Monday at the White House, Sanders said he and Biden were on the same page seeking a “transformational” investment — beyond roads and bridges to include child care, elder care and an expansion of health care under Medicare for older Americans, as well as a sizable sum addressing climate change.